ID529/lectures/day1/readme.md

 Monday January 9th, 2023: 1:30-5:30pm Eastern Time

-• Introductory Lecture: Course Details
+   * 1:30-2:00 Introductory Lecture: Course Details

-• Live Demonstration: Modern Data Science Practices in an R Project Based Workflow
+   * 2:00-2:30 Live Demonstration: Modern Data Science Practices in an R Project Based Workflow

-• Activity: Group reflection on principles shown in the demonstration
+   * 2:30-2:45 Activity: Q&A + Group reflection on principles shown in the demonstration

-• Lecture: Introduce the Final Presentations Format
+   * 2:45-3:00 Lecture: Introduce the Final Presentations Format
+   * 3:00-3:05 Break

-• Lecture: Intro to RStudio and R
+   * 3:05-3:35: Intro to RStudio and R

-• Activity: Discussion and Self-Introductions
+   * 3:35-4:00: Discussion and Self-Introductions

-• Lecture: Intro to Git and GitHub
+   * 4:00-4:45: Lecture: Intro to Git and GitHub
+   * 4:45-5:00: Time for Intro Survey

-• Activity: Setup GitHub accounts + SSH authentication + join our course organization
+   * 5:00-5:30 Activity: Setup GitHub accounts + SSH authentication + join our
+   course organization + chat with classmates

+Recommended reading:

+  - The *Introduction* Chapter to R for Data Science: https://r4ds.had.co.nz/explore-intro.html (just one page)
+  - *Excuse me, do you have a moment to talk about version control?* by Jennifer Bryan: https://peerj.com/preprints/3159.pdf

+Homework:

+  - Write a bio for yourself and include a picture!
+  - Complete the intro to course survey
+  - Check that your R and RStudio installations are working on your computer